A Decade of Independent Representation

 Through its consistent focus on service delivery and councillor accountability, IRASA has carved out a significant niche, proving that a community-centric approach can achieve electoral success and challenge the established political order in South African local government.

-This partnership between MossRates, Mossel Bay Property Owners Association (MPOA), IRASA, and the Nation Taxpayers Union (NTU) delivers several direct and powerful benefits to the ratepayers and homeowners of Mossel Bay.
+This partnership between IRASA, Mossel Bay Property Owners Association (MPOA), GR-First, the National Taxpayers Union (NTU) and MossRates delivers several direct and powerful benefits to the ratepayers and homeowners of Mossel Bay.

 In essence, it shifts power from political parties to the community itself, ensuring better governance and service delivery.